-If we were to go out fishing together right now, we wouldn’t be interested in fishing every single available spot, our only concern is ‘where are the fish?’.
+If we were to go out fishing together, we wouldn’t be interested in fishing every single spot, our only concern is ‘where are the fish?’.

 You should take the same approach when deciding where to focus your efforts in your business, show up where the fish are.

-The prison to paradise exercise is a great way to get clarity on who it is that you serve, and what the driving forces are behind the decision to purchase what you offer.
+The prison to paradise exercise is a great way to get clarity on who it is that you serve and understand the driving forces behind the decision to purchase what you offer.

 Emotion trumps reason, every time

 Focus on emotions behind decisions.
-You will have to dig a little to find them, but they are there.
+Dig a little to find them, but they are there.
 Emotions drive everything we do.

-Fear, security and safety are primal drivers of our behaviour.
+Fear, security and safety are primal drivers of our behavior.